 Internal audit at the UNC System Office is dedicated to adding value to the organization through continuous improvement, risk assessment, and internal control evaluation efforts.
 We are obligated to maintain high standards of competency, objectivity, confidentiality, and integrity in the performance of our duties and responsibilities.
-We are here to serve all departments of the System Office, including UNC-TV Public Media North Carolina.
+We are here to serve all departments of the System Office, including PBS North Carolina.

 Please contact us any time that you: